jurassicLizard/vex2pdf/README.md

 Windows users can either:
 1. Install via Cargo as described above
 2. Build using Rust for Windows from source
-3. Use a pre-built binary (GitHub Releases Section)
+3. ~~Use a pre-built binary (GitHub Releases Section)~~ **PENDING ALTERNATIVE AFTER MIGRATION TO GITLAB**

+> :information: After the migration to GitLab, Binary artifacts have been removed from the releases section
+> for all versions prior to and including v0.7.1.
+This will be fixed soon.
+For now please rely on direct builds
+> through [Cargo](#via-cargo) for your platform

 ## Usage